 Stop and start Authentication Manager services.

 You can access the appliance operating system with a secure shell (SSH) client, a software application that uses SSH to connect with a remote computer.
 The client is installed on a local computer that has a network connection to the appliance.
 Before you can access the appliance operating system through an SSH client, you must enable SSH on the appliance.

-You can also access the operating system on a virtual appliance with the VMware vSphere Client, the Hyper-V Virtual Machine Manager Console, or the Hyper-V Manager.
+You can access the operating system on a VMware virtual appliance with SSH or the VMware vSphere Client.
+You can access the operating system on a Hyper-V virtual appliance with SSH, the Hyper-V Virtual Machine Manager Console, or the Hyper-V Manager.